kernelci/kernelci-core/doc/schema-boot.rst

             "email": {
                 "type": "string",
-                "description": "Optional email address to be notified if the boot report import fails" }
+                "description": "Optional email address to be notified if the boot report import fails" },
+            "file_server_url": {
+                "type": "string",
+                "description": "The URL where boot log files, or other related files, are stored" },
+            "file_server_resource": {
+                "type": "string",
+                "description": "The server path where the boot related files are stored" }
         },
         "required": ["version", "lab_name", "job", "kernel", "defconfig", "board", "arch"]